Why this question of make meaningful work?

 How can WE :

-WE need YOUR help to answer :
+Using these example practices, we need YOUR help to answer :

 How can we make meaningful work?